Ryael/memoria/README.md

 ![Title](docs/features/header-title.png)

 The Title is the first things users will see when loading the page and its geometric and retro look is here to make an impact.
 It's bold and assertive with its heavy font-weight and contrasting white on blue, and establishes the sort of design philosophy the rest of the website will adhere to.
 Upon mouse-over and focus, it plays [a subtle animation](docs/features/header-title-animation.gif) and converts the user's cursor to that of a pointer to indicate that it's an interactable element.
 Upon interaction it plays a script that reloads the page, effectively bringing the user to the Main Menu.
 As such, no matter what part of the game the user has navigated to, they are always a simple click or tap away from going back to the Main Menu.
-The name "Memoria" is simply a play on the word "memory" and has no other significant meaning aside from my liking of how it sounds and looks.
+The name "Memoria" is simply a play on the word "memory" and has no other significant meaning aside from aesthetic preference.

 ### Main Menu

 ![Main-Menu](docs/features/main-menu.png)

 The Main Menu is fundamentally the navigation menu for the website and also doubles up as the landing page.
 Upon loading into the page, the user is greeted by a subtle fade-in transition, which is used throughout the entirety of Memoria.
-It keeps people who prefer reduced motion in mind and for that reason is quick and simple on the eyes.
+It keeps people who prefer reduced motion in mind and is quick and simple on the eyes.
 From the Main Menu, the user has the option to: a) start a game, b) view the Leaderboards, or c) read the credits.
 All the [buttons have animations](docs/features/main-menu-animation.gif) that play upon hover/focus.
 A smooth fade in, and smooth fade out.
 Upon interaction, a script runs that hides the Main Menu and displays the relevant area instead.
 For example, clicking on Start Game will hide the Main Menu and instead display the Rules & Difficulty section alongside the return button, which can bring the user back to the Main Menu.

 ### Rules & Difficulty

 ![Rules & Difficulty](docs/features/rules-difficulty.png)

 The Rules & Difficulty section introduces the rules of the game and the overall objective of the game.
 It also provides three buttons that allow the user to select their difficulty of choice.
 The difficulty level itself is explained within the name, where easy is 2x2, normal is 4x4, and hard is 6x6.
-From a single glance it's made clear exactly what each button accomplishes.
+From a single glance it is clear exactly what each button accomplishes.
 Their colour palettes are inverted due to the white background but [a similar animation](docs/features/rules-difficulty-animation.gif) plays upon hover/focus.
-Similar to Main Menu's script, upon interacting with any of the difficulities, the Rules & Difficulty section will be hidden and the game-board will be generated based on which difficulty was selected.
+Similar to Main Menu's script, upon interacting with any of the difficulties, the Rules & Difficulty section will be hidden and the game-board will be generated based on which difficulty was selected.

 ### Memory Game - Easy

 ![Memory Game - Easy](docs/features/game-easy.png)

 Here is where the magic happens!
-This is the core functionality of the website that displays a 4 card grid upon being the Easy mode button being interacted with.
+This is the core functionality of the website that displays a 4-card grid upon being the Easy mode button being interacted with.
 The previous menu is hidden but the game itself is written such that the timer doesn't start counting until the user clicks on a card.
-There's nothing worse than games that have their timers start counting before the user is even able to take an action.
-The emoji are randomised each time using a shuffle method but they're always pulled from the same list of emoji.
+There's nothing worse than games that have their timers begin counting before the user is even able to take an action.
+The emoji are randomised each time using a shuffle method but they are always pulled from the same list of emoji.
 The emoji approach is quite novel as it allows the website to not have to load images everytime as every device has their own version of emojis built in.

 The game board also has a simple border animation that runs around the edges, drawing the user's focus towards the game board.
 Upon selecting a card, they flip upwards.
 Upon selecting two non-matching cards, they both briefly shake to provide the user with visual feedback that there hasn't been a match before flipping back down.
 However, upon selecting two matching cards, the cards remain flipped.
 Once all the cards have been flipped, the board itself flips.
-At this point two things occur simultaneously: 1) the user is presented with their amount of flips and the time elapsed in minutes and second, and 2) a confetti script is ran to give the user a reason to celebrate their victory.
+At this point two things occur simultaneously: 1) the user is presented with their amount of flips and the time elapsed in minutes and second, and 2) a confetti script is run to give the user a reason to celebrate their victory.
 [Here is the example](docs/features/border-animation.gif) of the animated border and the win screen with the confetti.
-This is perfect for younger kids as it's flashy enough to keep them invested and to get a taste of what memory games are like before diving into the higher difficulities.
+This is perfect for younger kids as it's flashy enough to keep them invested and to get a taste of what memory games are like before diving into the higher difficulties.

 ### Memory Game - Normal

 ![Memory Game - Normal](docs/features/game-normal.png)

-Normal mode is pretty much indentical to what is described up above except that the game-board generates a 16 card grid.
+Normal mode is pretty much identical to what is described up above except that the game board generates a 16-card grid.
 This is pretty much the ideal difficulty to play as it strikes the sweet spot between easy and normal, and is commonly what one would see when looking at other memory card games.
 It doesn't take too long but still tests the user's short-term memory.
 It's a nice and relaxing difficulty mode.
 Both the easy and normal modes retain their square ratio across all resolutions.

 ### Memory Game - Hard

 ![Memory Game - Hard](docs/features/game-hard.png)

-Hard mode is very similar to the other two difficulities but the key difference is that it generates a 36 card grid.
+Hard mode is very similar to the other two difficulties but the key difference is that it generates a 36 card grid.
 Playing on hard mode is significantly more time consuming and can take as much time as two full normal mode games, however, this game mode is here for those who are really trying to push their abilities and test their memory.
 Completing the game to have the board flip and seeing the confetti is extremely satisfying considering the time and effort needed to be put in, but I'd like to believe that it's all worth it!
 If the user is looking for a challenge, then they need look no further.
 Hard mode maintains a square ratio for most viewports except the very small and narrow ones, at which point it flex-wraps into a column.
-This is to make the best use possible of the vertical space, ensure that the cards themselves aren't too small, and prevent the game-board from overflowing entirely.
+This is to make the best use of the vertical space, ensure that the cards themselves aren't too small, and prevent the game-board from overflowing entirely.

 ### Return Button